GSA/fedramp-automation/src/web/README.md

 ### Production build

-Production builds are produced with (Snowpack)[https://www.snowpack.dev/] and its (Webpack)[https://webpack.js.org/] plugin.
-You may parametrize the build via environment variables, as referenced in the (Snowpack configuration)[./snowpack.config.js#L3-L8].
+Production builds are produced with [Snowpack](https://www.snowpack.dev/) and its [Webpack](https://webpack.js.org/) plugin.
+You may parametrize the build via environment variables, as referenced in the [Snowpack configuration](./snowpack.config.js#L3-L8).

 To build a static copy of your site to the `build/` folder: